Orisha Gods and Goddesses

 Yemayá, the majestic goddess of the ocean, motherhood, and fertility, is a powerful and nurturing figure in the Yoruba pantheon.
 She is often depicted surrounded by the sea and marine life, symbolizing her dominion over the waters and her role as the mother of all living beings.
 Yemayá is honored as the patron saint of the ocean, sailors, and fishermen, and her blessings are sought for protection, prosperity, and good fortune.

 In Santería ceremonies, Yemayá is invoked to help individuals navigate life’s challenges, find emotional balance, and connect with their intuition.
+Yemayá plays a crucial role in santería initiation, guiding initiates through the transformative process and helping them cultivate a deep spiritual connection with their assigned orisha.
 Her sacred symbols, including the shell, fish, and anchor, represent her deep connection to the ocean and her stabilizing influence.
 Offerings to Yemayá often include watermelon, molasses, and white flowers, which are believed to please her and secure her guidance.

 Her feast day is September 7, colors are blue, white and sometimes crystal, day of the week is Saturday, and number is seven.